Start automating your tests 10X Faster in Simple English with Testsigma

 CircleCI is a renowned and trusted CI/CD solution.
 It is currently being used by some of the biggest brands like Samsung, Ford Motors, Lyft, Coinbase, Facebook, and Harvest.

-Jenkins is undoubtedly the most popular name when it comes to CI/CD tools.
+Jenkins is undoubtedly the most popular name when it comes to CI/CD platforms.
 The primary reasons for its immense popularity are because Jenkins is free and brings widespread community support.

 CircleCI: The tool does not need the users to manually monitor and maintain the server.
 CircleCI executes every new job from your pipeline in a clean container or virtual machine to test and verify each commit.
 All the dependencies are pre-installed, and your pipelines can be configured to continuously deploy to numerous environments.
 Troubleshooting in CircleCI is easy, too, thanks to the SSH provision.